itsdfish/SequentialSamplingModels.jl/docs/src/mdft.md

 τ = 0.30
 ```
 ### Attention Switching Rates
-The rate at which attention shifts from one attribute to the other is controled by the following rate parameters:
+The rate at which attention shifts from one attribute to the other is controlled by the following rate parameters:
 ```@example MDFT
 κ = [6, 5]
 ```